Anderson localization of a Rydberg electron: Examples of different types of interactions

-Finally, we analyze which phenomena in the disordered system arise because of the different properties described above.
+We now analyze which phenomena in the disordered cases arise because of these different spectral features and hopping amplitudes.
 Fig.~\ref{fig:R075}(f) shows three $\mathcal{P}$ distributions for the radial-disordered $R = 0.75$ system.
 The regions with nearly flat bands localize uniformly.
 The levels lying in the band gap are well-separated in energy, impeding localization, but as $\nu$ increases the gaps between these levels is found numerically to close approximately as $\nu^{-0.27}$.
 This causes the band of extended states visible in Fig.~\ref{fig:R075}(f) around $i/M=0.75$ to shrink as $\nu$ increases, suggesting that the boundaries of this region are not mobility edges but rather finite size effects.

 The $\mathcal{P}$ distributions for the angular-disordered $R = 0.5$ system are shown in Fig.~\ref{fig:R075}(g).
 As in the previous cases, localization occurs most rapidly at band edges: the band gap present in the even-$\nu$ spectrum leads to a pronounced valley in the participation ratio that is absent in the odd $\nu$ case.
 Fig.~\ref{fig:R075}(e) shows two exemplary $\nu=30$ eigenstates from this valley.
 These are approximately symmetric under reflection and localize on two opposite sites due to the dominant opposite-neighbor coupling.
 Although the overall $\mathcal{P}$ distributions shrink to lower values as $\nu$ increases, we find that states near $k = 0$, for this disorder strength and range of $\nu$, appear to remain extended.
 This is akin to the behavior of systems with sufficiently long-range power-law interactions, which have an extended state at the band edge in the thermodynamic limit \cite{rodriguezAnderson2003a,demouraLocalization2005a,mirlinTransition1996}.
 However, {these results cannot be applied so simply to the Rydberg system for which} long-range correlation and off-diagonal disorder can enhance localization \cite{nosovCorrelationinduced2019a}.